 If your loan modification is denied, you could try and file an appeal within 14 days after the mortgage servicer denied your original application.
 Appeals are generally possible for those who were able to send a request for mortgage assistance 90 days before the foreclosure sale, and the bank denied you any of the loan modification programs it offers.
 Keep in mind that you cannot appeal a second time.
 If the servicer decides to provide you with a loan modification, you have 14 days to accept or reject it.

-Seeking legal help from a Royal Oak loan modification attorney
+Seeking legal help from a Troy loan modification attorney

 There are several loss mitigation laws and foreclosure laws that homeowners must be familiar with.
 Various federal mortgage servicing laws are meant to protect borrowers during the loss mitigation process.
 Additionally, the Homeowner Bill of Rights or other comparable state laws regulate how a mortgage company or servicer processes modification applications.

-A hands-on and reliable Royal Oak bankruptcy attorney can answer your questions related to a home mortgage, such as the difference between a first mortgage and a second mortgage.
+A hands-on and reliable Troy bankruptcy attorney can answer your questions related to a home mortgage, such as the difference between a first mortgage and a second mortgage.
 They can also explain the disadvantages of a deed in lieu of foreclosure, when a loan modification is ideal, and if it would be better for you to file for bankruptcy at the bankruptcy court.
-Contact us at Hammerschmidt Stickradt & Associates and consult with a credible legal professional from our Royal Oak bankruptcy law firm.
+Contact us at Hammerschmidt Stickradt & Associates and consult with a credible legal professional from our Troy bankruptcy law firm.